rosslh/rosshill.ca/content/modal-form-brochure.md

 ---
-title: Modal Plugin pour WordPress
+title: Modal Form Brochure pour WordPress
 isHidden: false
 eventType: project
 excerpt: Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID #brochure and a parameter ?file=FILEID.